10 Great Books for Sustainable Investors

 Sustainable Investing: The Art of Long Term Performance

-Edited by Cary Krosinsky and Nick Robins, this book in 2008 drew a line under the transition that was then starting from the more negative, often financially under performing SRI approaches to what has become the fastest growing segment of SRI, that being more positive forms of sustainable investment strategy which have been outperforming.
+Edited by Cary Krosinsky and Nick Robins, this book in 2008 drew a line under the transition that was then starting from the more negative, often financially underperforming SRI approaches to what has become the fastest-growing segment of SRI, that being more positive forms of sustainable investment strategy which have been outperforming.

 Evolutions in Sustainable Investing: Strategies, Funds and Thought Leadership

-Edited by Cary Krosinsky with Nick Robins and Stephen Viederman, this follow-up book demonstrated 15 case studies of investor strategy, in combination in regional perspectives and thought leadership from the likes of Paul Hawken and many other respected figures in the field of sustainable investing.
+Edited by Cary Krosinsky with Nick Robins and Stephen Viederman, this follow-up book demonstrated 15 case studies of investor strategy, in combination with regional perspectives and thought leadership from the likes of Paul Hawken and many other respected figures in the field of sustainable investing.

 Five Older Books to Keep in Mind

-Socially Responsible Investing: Making a Difference and Making Money by Amy Domini: One of the pioneer’s in SRI writes about making money while building a better society.
+Socially Responsible Investing: Making a Difference and Making Money by Amy Domini: One of the pioneers in SRI writes about making money while building a better society.
 Domini describes her ways of screening companies, how to use shareholder power to communicate with companies and making a difference through community investment.

 Beyond The Bottom Line: Putting Social Responsibility to Work for Your Business and the World by Joel Makower: An argument that firms "function best when they merge their business interests with the interests of customers, employees, suppliers."
-The author looks at well-known companies such as the Body Shop and Reebok and explains how they have implemented socially and environmentally responsible policies into their operations.
+The author looks at well-known companies such as The Body Shop and Reebok and explains how they have implemented socially and environmentally responsible policies into their operations.